ECMWFCode4Earth/tales-of-drought/handbook/chapters/05-notebook-time-machine/index.md

 ### Technical Implementation:
 Organize SPEI data into a matrix format representing months or seasons.
 Use color intensity to show the severity of drought conditions through the year.

+## Conclusion

+- Summarize key findings.
+- How can this information help?

+## Preview of what’s coming in Notebook 2